 I found Launch Academy particularly appealing because they offered full-stack training which includes database, back-end and front-end development.
 After thoughtful consideration I decided to attend.
 I knew I wanted to be a web developer and attending a bootcamp seemed like the most efficient way to successfully transition into the industry.

 The program was 10 weeks long.
 Our cohort, the first cohort at Launch Academy, ramped up in the first week and kept a rapid pace of learning throughout the remainder of the course.
 The curriculum offered a good balance of depth and breadth.
 Throughout the course Launch Academy invites local developers, CTOs, CEOs and active members of the tech community to speak to the class.
 This was a great addition to the course; I gleaned a ton of valuable information from them.

 There was one point about halfway through the course where I felt we could have used an additional instructor to help with projects.
 However, Launch Academy listened to our feedback and hired an additional instructor.
 This was a minor issue considering we were the first cohort through the course.

 Overall, I had an great experience.
 I learned more than I expected, worked with an incredible group of people and had a blast developing cool things for ten weeks.
 Upon completion of the course, we had initial interviews with approx. 30 companies.
 I had several follow up interviews and I accepted an incredible position as a Rails Developer within two weeks of graduation.

-- LA 3rd Batch- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- LA 3rd Batch- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I had some background in coding before attending LA and had been doing some self study, but LA really took my abilities to the next level.
 I was really skeptical I could gain enough practical knowledge in 10 weeks to get a job, but I just graduated last week and already have on-site interviews with four companies lined up.